JC-Cheloven/ThinSecBeam/README.md

 A hardcoded example and some example files are included.

 ThinSecBeam is programmed in Python 3 and uses NumPy & Matplotlib as principal dependencies.
-Currently (as for Dec 2021) the Spanish and English versions of the interface are available but the english version of the manual isn't ready yet.
-Coming soon.
+Currently (as for Jan 2022) the Spanish and English versions of both the user guide and the interface are available.

 Enjoy !!